evnex/docs/source/index.html.md

 Each EVNEX account has an associated unique access token that is used to authenticate all API requests.
 Your access token will expire every 90 days.

-The easiest way to find your access token is by logging into the dashboard at dashboard.evnex.io, you'll find it on the first page.
+The easiest way to find your access token is by logging into the <a href="https://dashboard.evnex.io>dashboard</a>, you'll find it on the first page.
+Alternatively, see the next section for how to obtain this directly via API.

 <aside class="warning">This access token is the key to your device and shouldn't be shared.</aside>

 ## Logging In

+> Use either the JS or REST API to obtain your access token:
 ```javascript
 // Create a new particle object like so:
 var Particle = require('particle-api-js'); //Not required for client side use